 Before we begin, here are a few of the essentials you’ll need to tick off if you’re looking for dog-friendly cars.

 - Easy-to-clean seats.
 Dogs have a habit of getting dirty.
 For some, it’s their life quest, and after rolling in mud, diving into ponds, and splashing through puddles, they’re going to bring some unpleasant gunk and odours into your car.
-So having upholstery that’s easy to clean will be a definite bonus when you’re carting soggy paws and wet noses.
+So the most dog-firendly cars will have upholstery that’s easy to clean.

 - Quick and easy access.
 Let’s face it, if you’ve got a dog you’re unlikely to choose a two-seat coupe.
 Instead, you’ll want a car that lets your dog jump in and out with ease.